Icinga/icinga-notifications-web/doc/01-About.md

     At the moment, we don't provide any support for this module.

-Icinga Notifications is a set of components that processes received events from miscellaneous sources, manages incidents and forwards notifications to predefined contacts, consisting of:
+Icinga Notifications is a set of components that processes received events from various sources, manages incidents and forwards notifications to predefined contacts.
+The components are:

 * [Icinga Notifications](https://github.com/Icinga/icinga-notifications), which receives events and sends notifications.
-* Icinga Notifications Web, which provides graphical configuration.
+* Icinga Notifications Web, which lets users configure Icinga Notifications and manage incidents.

 Icinga 2 itself and other sources propagate state updates and other events to [Icinga Notifications](https://github.com/Icinga/icinga-notifications).